Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @figure{/user_guides/boolean_operations/images/boolean_image002.svg}

 * The result of *Common* operation is a compound containing new vertex *V*.
-This compound is identical to the result of *Fuse* operation.

 * The result of *Cut12* operation is an empty compound.
 * The result of *Cut21* operation is an empty compound.